-Due to the diverse affinity of the individual B cells, in assays in which the antigen itself serves as the capture reagent for binding the ASC-derived Ig, antigen-specific ASC produce a wider range of spots with different morphologies than when these ASC-derived Ig are captured using anti-Ig-specific capture antibodies in pan-Ig assays (of which images of representative wells are shown in Figure 2, and see Note 5).
-Such visually observable heterogeneity of spot sizes and intensities can be quantitatively evaluated using dot plots of spot size vs. average spot intensity (Figure 3).
-In the pan-Ig assay, spots are bright and compact, and the size vs. intensity dot plots accordingly show a single population of spots with narrow distribution for both parameters.
-This also applies to inverted B cell, and T cell, assays Note 5).
+1.1 More Diverse Spot Morphologies Are Observed in Direct ImmunoSpot[®] Assays Than in Pan-Ig Assays Due to the diverse affinity of the individual B cells, in assays in which the antigen itself serves as the capture reagent for binding the ASC-derived Ig, antigen-specific ASC produce a wider range of spots with different morphologies than when these ASC-derived Ig are captured using anti-Ig-specific capture antibodies in pan-Ig assays (of which images of representative wells are shown in Fig. 2 and see Note 5).
+Such visually observable heterogeneity of spot sizes and intensities can be quantitatively evaluated using dot plots of spot intensity versus spot size (Fig. 3).
+In the pan-Ig assay, spots are bright and compact, and the intensity versus size dot plots accordingly show a single population of spots with a narrow distribution for both parameters.
+This also applies to T-cell and inverted B-cell assays (see Note 5).
 In the antigen-specific direct assay, in contrast, the size/density distributions are much broader and distinct spot (ASC) subpopulations can be seen.